-In this case, using your personal name as the domain name for your agency, or your portfolio, may communicate a smaller sector.
+Using your personal name as the domain name for your agency, or your portfolio may communicate a smaller sector.
 It may position you as a smaller entity than you desire to be.
+Click To Tweet

 Rule 3: Using Localized Keywords

 Let’s take, for example, eCommerce platform names like Expandcart.com.
 Also, domain names like the best Florida design.com, or Los Angeles logo design.com.

 It will help with organic search; especially for local clients.
 Thus, a lot of common complaints such as “I can’t find clients locally” will fade away.
 There are so many people who will search “best logo design in Los Angeles California”, which can help a lot with addressing this issue.